Actifio/ActPowerCLI/README.md

 # ActPowerCLI
 A Powershell module for Powershell V7 that is compatible/replacement for the older Windows only ActPowerCLI that has been available for some time.

-# Why write a new Module?
+### Why write a new Module?

-The old module was written in C to handle Windows PowerShell not being 'REST API' friendly but this is not fully compatible with newer PowerShell versions.
+The old module was written in C to handle Windows PowerShell not being 'REST API' friendly.
+It is not fully compatible with newer PowerShell versions.
 PowerShell 7 needs new syntax to handle new functionality.
 By writing a new module we also get one that is multi-platform.

-# What about an AGM module?
+### What about an AGM module?

 It is being created.

-# What versions of PowerShell will this module work with?
+### What versions of PowerShell will this module work with?

 It was written and tested for PowerShell V7 with Linux, Mac OS and Windows

-# Is is compatible with the old ActPowerCLI?
+### Is it compatible with the old ActPowerCLI?

 It is a 100% replacement that is intended to be 100% compatible, meaning any existing PS1 scripts that rely on ActPowerCLI should continue to work.
 Don't have the old (10.0.0 or 7.0.0.x versions) installed with the new 10.0.1.x version.

 ## Usage